-In many people with diabetes, too much glucose floats in the blood, leading to a lot of insulin signaling.
+In many people with Type 2 Diabetes, too much glucose floats in the blood, leading to a lot of insulin signaling.

-The cells can get tired of insulin sen, and they can start to ignore insulin signals.
+The cells can get tired of insulin signaling, and they can start to ignore insulin signals.
 Then glucose remains in the blood and isn’t used.

 The keto diet has the potential to return cells to being sensitive to insulin again.